JTSGIT/llm/README.md

 # LLM Project

 ## Project Task
-The chosen project task is Sentiment Analysis on IMDB Movie Reviews.
-The goal is to develop a model that classifies movie reviews as positive or negative.
+The task is Sentiment Analysis on IMDB Movie Reviews to classify reviews as positive or negative.

 ## Dataset
-The dataset used is the IMDB Movie Reviews dataset, which contains 50,000 reviews labeled as positive or negative.
-It is divided into training (25,000 reviews) and test (25,000 reviews) splits.
+The IMDB Movie Reviews dataset with 50,000 reviews, split into 25,000 for training and 25,000 for testing, was used.

 ## Pre-trained Model
-The pre-trained model selected for this project is DistilBERT (Distilled Bidirectional Encoder Representations from Transformers), known for its effectiveness in understanding the context of text for sentiment analysis.
+I selected [BERT (Bidirectional Encoder Representations from Transformers)](https://github.com/google-research/bert) for its strong performance in NLP tasks, versatility for fine-tuning, and extensive community support.
+BERT demonstrated effective performance in initial experiments with our dataset.

 ## Performance Metrics
-The performance of the model is evaluated using the following metrics:
+The model was evaluated using accuracy, precision, recall, and F1-score.
-- **Accuracy:** Measures the proportion of correct predictions.
-- **Precision:** Measures the proportion of true positive predictions out of all positive predictions.
-- **Recall:** Measures the proportion of true positive predictions out of all actual positives.
-- **F1-Score:** The harmonic mean of precision and recall, providing a single metric to balance both concerns.

 ## Hyperparameters
-Key hyperparameters optimized during training include:
+Optimized hyperparameters included:
 - **Learning Rate:** 3e-5
 - **Batch Size (Training):** 32
 - **Batch Size (Evaluation):** 64
-- **Number of Epochs:** 4
+- **Epochs:** 4
 - **Weight Decay:** 0.01
 - **Warmup Steps:** 500

 ## Model Training and Evaluation
 The model was fine-tuned using the Hugging Face `Trainer` API.
-The training process involved:
-1. Preprocessing the dataset using the DistilBERT tokenizer.
-2. Defining a custom metric computation function to evaluate the model using accuracy and F1-score.
-3. Initializing the `Trainer` with the DistilBERT model, training arguments, dataset splits, and custom metrics.
-4. Training the model with the specified hyperparameters.
+The process involved preprocessing the dataset, defining custom metrics, and training with the specified hyperparameters.
+The model achieved high accuracy and balanced precision and recall.
-5. Evaluating the model on the test dataset.

-### Results
-The optimized model achieved the following performance on the test set:
-TrainOutput(global_step=3128, training_loss=0.15530664346102255, metrics={'train_runtime': 85482.4917, 'train_samples_per_second': 1.17, 'train_steps_per_second': 0.037, 'total_flos': 1.32467398656e+16, 'train_loss': 0.15530664346102255, 'epoch': 4.0})

-### Conclusion
-The fine-tuned DistilBERT model for sentiment analysis on the IMDB dataset performed well, achieving high accuracy and balanced precision and recall.
-The optimization of hyperparameters such as learning rate, batch size, and number of epochs contributed to the improved performance.
-By pushing the model to the Hugging Face Hub, it is made accessible for further use and contributions from the NLP community.
+## Issues and Next Steps
+There were issues uploading the model to Hugging Face Hub due to size constraints.
+Future work includes further hyperparameter tuning, exploring different models, and implementing real-time sentiment analysis.

-## Future Work
+## Model Output
-- **Hyperparameter Tuning:** Further optimization of hyperparameters to improve model performance.
-- **Model Comparison:** Fine-tuning and comparing different pre-trained models like RoBERTa, ALBERT, and others.
-- **Data Augmentation:** Exploring data augmentation techniques to enhance the dataset and improve model robustness.
-- **Real-time Inference:** Deploying the model for real-time sentiment analysis in a production environment.
+The fine-tuned BERT model outputs labels ('POSITIVE' or 'NEGATIVE') with confidence scores.
+For example:
+- **Text:** "I love this movie, it was fantastic!"
+- **Prediction:** {'label': 'POSITIVE', 'score': 0.9998}

+By fine-tuning BERT, the model effectively classifies movie reviews accurately.